What is huffing?

 - Other forms of drug abuse

-What are the warning signs of a teen huffing?
+Warning signs of a teen huffing

 If you suspect that your teenager might be involved in this form of drug abuse, here are some signs you may want to look out for.
 Some of these signs are apparent directly after using an inhalant; others show up down the road.